-Nuneaton girl haunted by dog attack
+American bully XL dogs: Girl still has nightmares after attack

-Girl, 4, has nightmares about dog attack
+Dog attack: Girl, 4, still has nightmares

 At a glance